 Ross's representative transactions include advising: a sovereign wealth fund as part of the consortium that acquired ASX-listed Asciano Limited for A$9.05 billion; a Chinese state-owned enterprise on litigation related to its investment in a listed coal exploration company; a number of foreign investors on their acquisition and servicing of distressed assets in China; a number of global real estate developers and financial institutions on the acquisition, operation, and sale of a range of residential, retail, industrial, and mixed-use real estate projects in China; and Chinese and international resources companies on projects in Africa, Australia, and China.

 Ross was previously chief representative of the Shanghai office of another international law firm.
-He also practiced in Singapore as well as for over five years in Melbourne, where he advised clients on banking and finance, M&A, and resources projects in Australia and Asia.
+He also practiced in Singapore and for more than five years in Melbourne, where he advised clients on banking and finance, M&A, and resources projects in Australia and Asia.

 Ross has extensive experience drafting and negotiating transaction documents in English and Chinese.

 The following represents experience prior to joining Jones Day.